Why Do I Keep Dreaming About My Ex?

 • Neurocognitive theory.
 According to neurocognitive theory, dreams arise from stored memories.
 Unique dreams then occur as you process memories and experiences, meaning that settings and people from your waking life will appear in them.
 However, it posits that dreams are not necessarily tied to specific incidents.

 Dreaming about an ex can leave you curious at best or unsettled and anxious at worst, especially if the relationship had significant issues, didn’t end well, or lacked closure.
-It’s generally not possible to tell exactly what it means when your ex-partner appears in your dreams, but you may be able to gain some insights through the dream interpreting process.
-Often we assume it’s a wish fulfilment dream, but there are a number of other potential explanations.
-To get started, you might read through a few of the possible interpretations of such a dream as listed below and see if any of them resonate with you.
+It’s generally not possible to tell exactly what it means when your ex-partner appears in your dreams, but you may be able to gain some insights about the reasons through the dream interpreting process.
+Often we assume it’s a wish fulfilment dream, but there are a number of other potential explanations for these dreams.
+To get started, you might read through a few of the possible interpretations about these dreams as listed below and see if any of them resonate with you.

 You miss your ex

 If you have any unresolved feelings about your ex or your current relationship, they may influence your dreams.
-Perhaps there was a forced end to your relationship, they initiated the breakup when you weren’t ready for things to end, and you’re still feeling rejected.
+Perhaps there was a forced end to your relationship, your ex initiated the breakup when you weren’t ready for things to end, and you’re still feeling rejected.
 Or maybe their words or actions harmed you, and you feel it would be easier to heal if they acknowledged or apologized for them.
-Sometimes after a bad breakup, without a satisfactory “end” to the story in your mind your subconscious might be left ruminating on the situation resulting in ex-dreams that may reflect your current life.
+Sometimes after a bad breakup, without a satisfactory “end” to the story in your mind your subconscious might be left ruminating about the situation resulting in ex-dreams that may reflect your thoughts about your current life.

 Ilona Titova/EyeEm